THE MOVIE SHELF: comparing films to their literary counterparts

 The older I get, that more that alchemy becomes to me the most beautiful aspect of cinema - sure, there are things Thompson’s novel can do that I’m just not sure could ever be done in a movie and Patric’s performance might be aesthetically, even philosophically, apart from Thompson’s work but it is still somehow spiritually identical.
 It contains something essentially cinematic that expresses in ways that are difficult to pinpoint and articulate the same gulf between character and reality.
 It helps that his director understands how to support his choices as a performer.

-In a way, Foley lucks out be selecting a Thompson novel with a thuddingly straight-forward plot and very little of the perverse digression that’s one of Thompson’s best and worst qualities.
-The book is a quick read - I worked through it leisurely over the course of a weekend both times I read it - and very little happens in it.
+In a way, Foley lucks out by selecting a Thompson novel with a thuddingly straight-forward plot (and lacking the perverse digression that’s one of Thompson’s best and worst qualities.)
+The book is a quick read - I worked through it leisurely over the course of a single weekend both times I read it - very little happens in it.
 Despite being so short, the first third feels padded like Thompson isn’t in a hurry to get where he’s going because it won’t reach the required word-count if he just dives in to what he has to say.
+Classic pulp wheeling-spinning.
 But a lot of cinematic adaptations suffer from what they’re required to parse away from their stories, the adaptations of The Grifters or The Killer Inside Me are characterized by the decisions their filmmakers made on what to leave out - Sam Peckinpah’s version of The Getaway famously ends on a scene that occurs just before the novel takes its biggest, wildest turn.